ahmedessamelhorishy/DEPI-DEVOPS-PROJECT-1/README.md

 Paste the key to the GitHub account under: **Account Settings → SSH and GPG keys -> New SSH key**
 ![](images/GitHub1.PNG)

-Create GitHub public repository 'DevOps-Graduation-Project'
+Create GitHub public repository 'DEPI-DEVOPS-PROJECT-1'

 *** **From WSL Terminal** ***